GBastawros/mp1-web-game/README.md

    7- Add some statical features such as:
       A- count how many time the player played the gaim B- the ration/count of success and failure
+# Note:
+  Sometimes SFX generate errors that does not affect the user experience. debugging to be considered next relase.